cosmos/cosmos/WHITEPAPER.md

 +⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-zone.

-It is possible to address these issues by designing the peg to be "totally accountable".
-For example, all IBC packets both from the hub as well as from the origin might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the origin's peg-contract.
-The hub and the origin should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
+It is possible to address these issues by designing the peg to be totally accountable.
+For example, all IBC packets, from the hub and the origin, might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the origin's peg-contract.
+The Hub and the origin should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
 We leave